JupiterOne/graph-bigid/docs/jupiterone.md

 ## Prerequisites

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- BigID supports the OAuth2 Client Credential flow.
-You must have a Administrator user account.
+- BigID supports token authentication using user credentials.
+You must use a user account with access to read data source infomration, finding object metadata, and BigID user data.
-- JupiterOne requires a REST API key.
-You need permission to create a user in BigID that is used to obtain the API key.
 - You must have permission in JupiterOne to install new integrations.

 ## Support